shutemov/weather-widget/README.md

 There is a bug with the geo-location that I can't track in the allotted time.
 When trying to use a component in an html _file_, navigator.geolocation.getCurrentPosition calls prompt every time it is called, while on github pages and with local serve everything works as expected.

-You can see how the widget works here: [https://shutemov.github.io/weather-widget/](https://shutemov.github.io/weather-widget/)

 ## Project setup
 ```